OGoggins/Tetra/README.md

 # Tetra
-an adaptive version of Tetris  made to calm people
+an adaptive version of Tetris  made to calm people or make them more stressed